🖼

 Visual regression tests do not replace unit and integration tests.
 They complement them and improve the quality of your delivery.

-Especially the fact that the user interface is what your customers will see makes it even more important to have these quality checks in place.
+The fact that the user interface is what your customers will see makes it even more important to have these quality checks in place.

-Any developer must be confident that an introduced code change will not break the app.
+Developers must be confident that an introduced code change will not break the app.
 Manually visiting your app's page (and state) to check if everything is rendered correctly is neither pleasant nor effective.
 This is a process of the past.

 Humans are great at many things - finding visual differences is not one of them.

-A few examples that visual regression tests could help with:
+Here are a few examples that visual regression tests could help with:

 Developer machines often carry history setups that keep being updated but rarely get a new setup state.
 They can sometimes deviate from staging and production environments.
 Catching the resulting differences in production is something that could be prevented.